Crystalline cohomology of rigid analytic spaces: Introduction

 In the general case when $X$ is not necessarily embeddable, there exists a ringed \emph{infinitesimal site $(X/\CC_{\inf}, \calO_{X/\CC})$} (or the crystalline site in characteristic zero) introduced by Grothendieck \cite{Gr68}.
 It can be shown that its cohomology $\rmH^i(X/\CC_{\inf}, \calO_{X/\CC})$ coincides with $\rmH^i(X, \wh{\Omega_{Y/\CC}^\bullet})$ whenever $X\ra Y$ is a closed immersion into a smooth variety as above.
 In particular we obtain a conceptual cohomology theory that is independent of immersions.
 Moreover, the method allows us to compute cohomology with nontrivial coefficients, where we could replace $\calO_{X/\CC}$ by vector bundles with flat connections (or in other words \emph{crystals}).

 \item Extending the de Rham complex of smooth $\mathbb{C}$-algebras via simplicial resolutions, one obtains the \emph{(Hodge-completed) derived de Rham complex}, first invented by Illusie \cite{Ill71}.
 To any scheme $X$ over $\CC$, we can associate a filtered derived algebra $\wh{\mathrm{dR}}_{X/\CC}$ to it.
-It was shown by Illusie in loc.$~$cit.$~$the cohomology of the derived de Rham complex $\wh{\mathrm{dR}}_{X/\CC}$ is isomorphic to the Hartshorne's cohomology, assuming $X$ is a local complete intersection.
+It was shown by Illusie in loc.\ cit.\ that the cohomology of the derived de Rham complex $\wh{\mathrm{dR}}_{X/\CC}$ is isomorphic to the Hartshorne's cohomology, assuming $X$ is a local complete intersection.
 Later on, using Adams completion from the algebraic topology, Bhatt \cite{Bha12} shows that the comparison is true for any finite type scheme in characteristic zero, without the l.c.i condition.
 In particular, for an arbitrary variety $X/\CC$, we get the isomorphism

-Here we mention that the first graded piece of $\wh{\mathrm{dR}_{X/\CC}}$ is the cotangent complex $\LL_{X/\CC}$, which plays an important role in the deformation theory of schemes.
-Moreover, similar to the universal property of the algebraic de Rham complex, it could be shown that the derived de Rham complex is the initial object among all filtered (derived) algebras $\calA$ over $X$ that is equipped with a homomorphism $\calO_X \ra \gr^0 \calA$ (\cite{Rak20}).
+Here we mention that the first graded piece of $\wh{\mathrm{dR}_{X/\CC}}$ is the cotangent complex $\LL_{X/\CC}$ up to a shift, which plays an important role in the deformation theory of schemes.
+Moreover, similarly to the universal property of the algebraic de Rham complex, it could be shown that the derived de Rham complex is the initial object among all filtered (derived) algebras $\calA$ over $X$ that is equipped with a homomorphism $\calO_X \ra \gr^0 \calA$ (\cite{Rak20}).

 \item Another modification of the de Rham complex is called the \emph{Deligne--Du Bois complex}, introduced by Deligne and studied by Du Bois (\cite{DB81}).
 The Deligne--Du Bois complex is defined via the cohomological descent for resolution of singularties.
 More precisely, the Deligne--Du Bois complex for $X$ is defined as the limit of the de Rham complex of $X_n$